Juancarlos407/Project-IAW-02-Server-Side-Programming-PHP/README.md

 ## 3- Session variables management:

 Add the coding needed to set a session variables as follows:
-- session variable name user with the value typed in the user input text
+- session variable name user with the value typed in the user input text ok
-- session variable name password with the value typed in the pass input text
+- session variable name password with the value typed in the pass input text ok

 Add the coding needed to show in the screen:
-- the name and value of the two session variables in case those vars are set.
+- the name and value of the two session variables in case those vars are set. ok
-- and the message "session vars are not set" when those vars haven't been set yet.
+- and the message "session vars are not set" when those vars haven't been set yet. ok

 Develop a function called remove_destroy_session and implement the code to:
-- remove all session variables.
-Tip:
+- remove all session variables. ok
-- destroy all session variables
+- destroy all session variables. ok

-After coding the question 6.1, call the function remove_destroy_session
+- After coding the questions, call the function remove_destroy_session ok

 ## 4- Data encryption with PHP: